 Administrative Executive Officer

-Dr. Stephen Roberson graduated from Florida A&M University with a B.S. in Mechanical Engineering in 2000, a M.S. in Physics from 2002, and a Ph.D. in Plasma Physics from Florida A&M University.
-He currently works as a principal scientist contracted to work for the Army at the Army Research Laboratory in Adelphi, MD as well as an adjunct professor of physics at Morgan State University.
+Dr. Stephen Roberson graduated with a B.S. in Mechanical Engineering from Florida A&M University, a M.S. in physics from Michigan State University, and a Ph.D. in physics from Florida A&M University.
+He is currently an employee of PolarisAlpha contracted to work with the US Army as a subject matter expert in ultrafast laser physics.

 Technical Executive Officer